Private colorectal surgery in Darlington | Woodlands Hospital Skip to main content

 Your consultant will see you again after the procedure to talk about the diagnosis if it is clear, or make plans for further diagnostic tests and next steps if not.
 In the case of something simple like piles, your consultant will discuss a definitive procedure with you to sort them out.

-Ultrasound and MRI scanners are available at our on-site Imaging Unit, should they be needed.
-Patients suffering from fistulas sometimes require an MRI, and our Radiology team can work in tandem with our colorectal consultants to make an accurate diagnosis.
+Ultrasound and MRI scans are available from our on-site imaging department, should they be needed.
+Patients suffering from fistulas sometimes require an MRI, and our imaging team can work in tandem with our colorectal consultants to make an accurate diagnosis.

 Whatever your condition, your consultant will produce an informed treatment plan, personalised for your needs.